code-not-found/code-not-found.github.io/_posts/jaxb/2013-07-30-jaxb-marshal-element-missing-xmlrootelement-annotation.md

 {% endcapture %}
 <div class="notice--info">{{ notice-github | markdownify }}</div>

-This concludes the marshal & unmarshal with missing `@XmlRootElement` annotation code samples.
+This concludes our code samples on how to marshal and unmarshal with missing `@XmlRootElement` annotation.
 If you found this post helpful or have any questions or remarks, please leave a comment below.